 You are practicing social distancing, and keeping at home as much as possible is, of course, the most excellent approach to prevent the spread of coronavirus.
-However, you can help your body by eating these nutrients to enhance your immune system.
-If you haven’t already, you’ll want to start eating these things!
+However, you can help your body by eating these immune boosting foods to enhance your immune system.
+If you haven’t already, you’ll want to start taking advantage of these!

 Chicken soup is a must-have for surviving cold and flu season, and not just because the warm comfort dish harkens back to your mother’s care.
 This soup has an anti-inflammatory impact and reduces inflammation in the upper respiratory tract, which occurs when you get a cold.
 The soup also helps to reduce nasal congestion, according to the university.